mysociety/yournextrepresentative/README.md

 * Auto-complete parties

+* Make "Party in 2015" optional if "standing" isn't ticked

 * Add an attribute of a person to indicate that they're not standing, so that can be recorded with a source and username.

+* It's really weird that constituencies are sometimes referred to in parameters by either (a) the full name (b) the MapIt ID or (c) the Candidate List organization ID.
+This should really be consistent.

 * Allow search for a candidate based on their name.